 The aerial tram ride was an amazing experience, I enjoyed it a lot.
-Now I am ravenously hungry, good for me that our lunch comes next, again in form of a buffet.
-Again they offer rice and beans in form of casado with meat, vegetables, and plátano (cooked, sweet banana), very delicous.
+Now I am ravenously hungry, good for me that our lunch comes next, again in the form of a buffet.
+Again they offer rice and beans in the form of "casado" with meat, vegetables, and plátano (cooked, sweet banana), very delicious.
 Furthermore, they offer salads and fruits, nothing is missing.

 Snake and frog terrarium

-After lunch we’re heading to an orchidee farm as well as to a terrarium right next to it.
+After lunch, we’re heading to an orchidea farm as well as to a terrarium right next to it.
 I am very pleased to hear that none of the animals were caught to show them to tourists, like in a zoo, but were rescued.

-Some of them were held illegally in households and aren’t able anymore to survive in wilderness.
+Some of them were held illegally in households and aren’t able anymore to survive in the wilderness.
 Therefore, they found a new adequate animal housing here.
-The guide explains us a lot of things of the animals, for example; how do you know a snake is poisonous?
+The guide explains to us a lot of things about the animals, for example; how do you know a snake is poisonous?
 It’s a poisonous one if the colors are ordered red, yellow, black, yellow.

 We’re having a look at the Tapirus Lodge and our guide tells us who should not come.
 That I call an unusual sales strategy, but it’s needed.
 People who aren’t able to live without a TV, a network or even WiFi for a while, shouldn’t think of coming here.
 Let me put it in a positive way: Nature lovers, that want to enjoy the rainforest, explore, go on a night hike, and hear the sounds of the jungle while getting to bed, you are very welcome!